SimonSchirber/UWBWebsite/docs/report.md

 # IMU Orientation Estimation Evaluation

-To test the accuracies of the Alpha, Beta, and Gamma values provided by the IMU fusion sensor, a stationary angle test was performed for reach respective angle.
+To test the accuracies of the Alpha, Beta, and Gamma values provided by the IMU fusion sensor, a stationary angle test was performed for each respective angle.
 For each test, the user would move around the controller for five seconds, then place the controller at the repective angle stationary for 5 seconds before an angle sample was taken.
 In total, 6 Alpha angles (0-360°), 9 Beta angles (-90, 90°), and 7 Gamma angles (-180, 180°) were tested, with ten samples tested per angle.
 The respective mean errors were calculated to be +/-37.27° for Alpha, +/-5.97° for Beta, and +/-4.26° for Gamma.
 One significant observation is that the angle that has the most significant error (Alpha) is also the angle that is likely most impotant when diferentiating objects in the room as it governs both the x and y pointing position for a line of sight when pointing in a room.
+Though the Gamma angle orientation is not used for determing where the line of sight is pointing for the controller, it is important when translations on the raw accelerometer values are made to get position estimations.

 <p align='center'>